Evan (EVAN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Evan Historical Price

-According to the latest data gathered on Evan live price page, the current price of Evan is 0.0013753USD.
-The circulating supply of Evan(EVAN) is 999.82M EVAN , giving it a market capitalization of $1.37M.
+According to the latest data gathered on Evan live price page, the current price of Evan is 0USD.
+The circulating supply of Evan(EVAN) is 999.82M EVAN , giving it a market capitalization of $900.43K.

 How Does Evan (EVAN) Price Prediction Module Work?